 Please look after all your valuables during your time at the festival.
 Remember, your possessions are your responsibility, so only bring what you need – the less stuff you need to keep an eye on, the better.

 Bag searches will be conducted upon entry.
 Anyone found to be in possession of banned substances or items will be refused entry and the appropriate legal action will be taken.
 In this instance, no refunds will be issued.
-A list of these prohibited items can be found below:

 All bags are subject to search on entry.
 Please allow plenty of time for queues, entry procedures, ticket checks and searches.